 Website: You should not neglect your web presence as an integral part of your business strategy.
 Starting your own online business begins with having an attractive and easy-to-use site where potential customers can access your menu, find your locations and learn about events and other relevant information.
 The site can also be used for e-commerce to sell merchandise like T-shirts and hats, bottled sauces, and more.

-Starting an online store may feel overwhelming, but Square Online Store is free and easy to set up.
+Starting an online store may feel overwhelming, but with Square Online Store you can start for free and it’s easy to set up.

 How to cut costs for your food truck business

 There are so many benefits to starting a food truck business: no more office work, you’ll make a ton of new connections, you’re out in the open air and you get to cook to your heart’s content.

 Worrying over how much starting a small business costs can feel discouraging.
 But before you cast the dream aside, remember that many small businesses receive some kind of funding to get off the ground — it doesn’t have to all come down to you and your savings.
 Also, there are ways to push those costs down so that in the long run it’s easier to reach the break-even point.

 Instead of having lots of menu items that require different ingredients, opt for a smaller number of dishes that use similar, long-life and seasonal produce.
 Many food truck businesses opt for variations of one idea.
 As well as keeping your costs down, you’ll become a low-waste, greener company.

 2. Don’t go overboard.

 When you’re starting out, err on the side of caution with bought ingredients — it’s better to sell out than watch your money go down the drain.
 Selling out can even build buzz.